-Erdogan facing major test as voting ends in Turkey elections

-ISTANBUL (Reuters) - Turks voted on Sunday in presidential and parliamentary elections that pose the biggest ballot box challenge to Tayyip Erdogan and his Islamist-rooted AK Party since they swept to power more than a decade and a half ago.
+Erdogan, ruling AK Party take early lead in Turkish elections

+In the parliamentary contest, the AK Party had 53.03 percent, based on 10.25 percent of votes counted, the broadcasters said.
+The CHP had 14.82 percent and the pro-Kurdish Peoples’ Democratic Party (HDP) 7.07 percent.

+Turnout was high at around 87 percent for both contests, the state broadcaster said.

-The vote also ushers in a powerful new executive presidency long sought by Erdogan and backed by a small majority of Turks in a 2017 referendum.
+Sunday’s vote ushers in a powerful new executive presidency long sought by Erdogan and backed by a small majority of Turks in a 2017 referendum.
 Critics say it will further erode democracy in the NATO member state and entrench one-man rule.

-Polling stations closed at 5 pm (1400 GMT).
-Turnout was good, President Erdogan said, as is customary in Turkey.
-There were no exit polls and the first results were expected later in the evening.

-Polls show Erdogan falling short of a first-round victory in the presidential race.
-He would be expected to win a run-off on July 8, while his AK Party may lose its parliamentary majority.

-Earlier, a crowd of Erdogan’s supporters chanted his name as he emerged from a school after voting in Turkey’s largest city Istanbul, shaking hands with people amid tight security.
+Earlier on Sunday, a crowd of Erdogan’s supporters chanted his name as he emerged from a school after voting in Turkey’s largest city Istanbul, shaking hands with people amid tight security.

 “Turkey is staging a democratic revolution,” he told reporters in the polling station.
 “With the presidential system, Turkey is seriously raising the bar, rising above the level of contemporary civilisations.”